navicore/cem3/README.md

 ## Learn Seq

-The best way to learn Seq is through [seqlings](https://github.com/navicore/seqlings) - hands-on exercises that teach the language step by step.
+**New to concatenative programming?** Start with the [Glossary](docs/GLOSSARY.md) - it explains concepts like stack effects, quotations, row polymorphism, and CSP in plain terms for working programmers.

-Work through progressive exercises covering stack operations, arithmetic, control flow, quotations, and more.
+**Learn by doing:** Work through [seqlings](https://github.com/navicore/seqlings) - hands-on exercises that teach the language step by step, covering stack operations, arithmetic, control flow, quotations, and more.
 Each exercise includes hints and automatic verification.

 ## Interactive REPL